 All of Barthelme's "sixty stories" are wonderfully, irredeemably weird.
 I liked most of them, even though many weren't strictly stories at all, but rather portraits of psychological states.
-I don't know that I would bother with any of his novels (though for all I know they're quite good), but if you like Delilo or Pynchon his Sixty Stories you'll probably also like this.
+I don't know that I would bother with any of his novels (though for all I know they're quite good), but if you like Delilo or Pynchon you'll probably also like this.

 3. The Norton Anthology of Science Fiction